Overview: Merger Control

 - extended Phase II, or Phase III (60 calendar days, if required); and

 - a procedural option to pull and refile the transaction, beginning again at Phase I.

-Even for cases with no competition or industrial policy issues, the SAMR/MOFCOM reviews routinely extend well into Phase II and sometimes even into Phase III, inevitably leaving the SAMR/MOFCOM as the last approving jurisdiction in a 'no issues' transaction.
+Even for cases with no competition or industrial policy issues, SAMR/MOFCOM reviews routinely extend well into Phase II and sometimes even into Phase III, inevitably leaving SAMR/MOFCOM as the last approving jurisdiction in a ‘no issues’ transaction.

 Under the simplified procedure, however, transactions may be eligible for accelerated treatment, which, while not eliminating the time required for preparation of a notification or completeness review, has overwhelmingly resulted in Phase I approval.
-Parties must affirmatively apply to the SAMR for such treatment (the rules will not automatically apply), and the SAMR retains the discretion in all cases to deny entry, notwithstanding the presence of one or more of the following factors.
+Parties must affirmatively apply to SAMR for such treatment (the rules will not automatically apply) and SAMR retains the discretion in all cases to deny entry, notwithstanding the presence of one or more of the following factors.
 Nevertheless, for cases meeting one or more of the following characteristics, there is now a far clearer path to approval: